anaeim/amazon-sagemaker-udemy-course/section_6_amazon_bedrock/intro02_top-p_top-k_explained.md

 A. When a language model generates text, it predicts a probability distribution over all possible next tokens.

 Top-p says:<br>
-“Only consider the smallest set of tokens whose cumulative probability is at least p, and randomly sample from that set.”
+“Only consider the smallest subset of tokens whose cumulative probability is at least p, and randomly sample from that subset.”

 ### next token prediction strategy when using top-p?
 When using top-p, the model: